- Hybrid mattress with a very firm feel

 |

 Serta is a well-known mattress manufacturing company founded in 1931.
 In Canada, Serta mattresses can only be purchased through third-party retailers such as Sleep Country, The Brick, and Leon’s.
-That means you’re subject to each retailer’s shipping and delivery fees, warranties, return policies, and restrictive sleep trials.
-(Online mattress brands like Octave offer free returns, as well as a 365-night sleep trial and 15-year warranty.)
+That means you’re subject to each retailer’s shipping and delivery fees, warranties, return policies, and sleep trials.

 Firm Hybrid With Exchange-Only Policy

 Serta has over 90 years of experience selling mattresses and has introduced some innovative designs to the market.
-That said, looking at third-party review sites like Trustpilot and the Better Business Bureau, Serta is rated “Poor” on Trustpilot with a review rating of 1.8/5, and “F” (unaccredited) on Better Business Bureau, with a customer review rating of 1.79/5.
+That said, looking at third-party review sites, Serta is rated “Poor” on Trustpilot with a customer review rating of 1.8/5, and “F” (unaccredited) on Better Business Bureau, with a customer review rating of 1.75/5.

-If third-party customer review ratings are important to you, consider Octave.
-The company is rated “Excellent” on Trustpilot with a customer review rating of 4.6/5, and is rated “A+” on BBB with a customer review rating of 4.89/5.
-Every Octave mattress also comes with a 365-night sleep trial and a 15-year warranty to ensure a risk-free purchase.
+If third-party customer reviews are important to you, consider Octave which is rated “Excellent” on Trustpilot, with a customer review rating of 4.6/5.
+The brand’s parent company, GoodMorning.com, is rated “A+” on BBB with a customer review rating of 4.89/5.
+Every Octave mattress also comes with a 365-night sleep trial and a 15-year warranty.

 Serta has a variety of different mattress lines, each with its own price range.
 Depending on the mattress model and size, prices range from as low as a few hundred dollars to as high as $4,999.
 Prices may also vary depending on the retailer.